-Pure Fabs are a Bolton-based manufacturer of air handling ventilation ductwork, supplying commercial property developers for new build or refitted offices, commercial and public buildings.
-The company was established in 2010 and employed 10 people in its factory in Horwich, with key clients in mechanical and electrical services, property management businesses and, recently, a large contract for the Ministry of Defence.
+Pure Fabs are a Bolton based manufacturer of air handling ventilation ductwork, supplying commercial property developers for new build or refitted offices, commercial and public buildings.
+The company was established in 2010 and employs 10 people in its factory in Horwich, with key clients in Mechanical and Electrical services, property management businesses and recently, a large contract for the Ministry of Defence.

 Pure Fabs have successfully taken advantage of the industrial interior design trend, supplying a base of clients not just within commercial property, but within bars and restaurants across the UK.

-Geoff Crossley, specialist Manufacturing Advisor at the Business Growth Hub, met with Pete at the Horwich factory to complete a Productivity Audit.
+Geoff Crossley, specialist Manufacturing Advisor at the Hub, met with Pete at the Horwich factory to complete a Productivity Audit.

-Geoff invited Pete as his guest to a Manufacturing Management conference at which the GC Business Growth Hub was speaking.
+Geoff invited Pete as his guest to a Manufacturing Management conference at which the Hub was speaking.
 Attending the event and seeing how other businesses were managing their operations was all the motivation that Pete needed to make smart changes at Pure Fabs.

-Geoff worked with Pete to improve the businesses standard operating procedures (SOPs) to ensure standardisation across the operation.
+Geoff worked with Pete to improve the business’ Standard Operating Procedures (SOPs) to ensure standardisation across the operation.
 They then developed a skills matrix, to understand which skills were needed to match the future demands of production while building in resilience.

 Geoff then introduced the factory to lean manufacturing processes by supporting a 5S workshop, encouraging the entire team to focus on waste reduction.